TharukRenuja/Rufin/README.md

 [GStreamer](https://gstreamer.freedesktop.org/)

-This app is greatly influenced by [Feishin](https://github.com/jeffvli/feishin), both in client design and in how certain parts should work.
-It aims to bring a similar experience, altought not as feature-rich, to a native desktop app without a web stack.
+This app is greatly influenced by [Feishin](https://github.com/jeffvli/feishin), as in the overall design and in how certain parts should work.
+It aims to bring a similar experience, altough not as feature-rich, to a native desktop app without a web stack.

 # License